Lech Poznań: European participation

 Lech Poznań has played over 160 matches in European competition since 1978.
 Among the most memorable games in the club's history were the clashes against Barcelona in the 1988–89 season of the UEFA Cup Winners' Cup second round.
 After both matches ended with 1–1 draw, Lech Poznań lost the penalty shoot-out 4–5.
 Barcelona eventually went on to win the tournament.

 During the 1983–84 European Cup season, Lech earned a 2–0 win at home against Spanish champions Athletic Bilbao.
 During the 1990–91 season, Lech eliminated the Greek champions Panathinaikos in the first round, with a 5–1 score on aggregate.
 In the next tie, Lech was knocked out by Marseille but won the first leg 3–2 at home.

-During the 2008–09 UEFA Cup season, Lech made it to the group stage of the competition after knocking out higher seeded teams of Grasshopper (notching its greatest margin of victory with a 6–0 win at home) and Austria Wien (scoring the decisive goal in the last minute of extra-time).
+During the 2008–09 UEFA Cup season, Lech made it to the group stage of the competition after knocking out higher seeded teams of Grasshopper (notching its then-greatest margin of victory in Europe, with a 6–0 win at home) and Austria Wien (scoring the decisive goal in the last minute of extra-time).
 In the group stage, Lech finished third-placed ahead of Nancy and Feyenoord to secure a place in the third round, where it was knocked out by the Italian side Udinese.

 The 2010–11 European campaign saw Lech not only qualify for the group stage of the UEFA Europa League, but also progress from their group ahead of Italian giants Juventus, before losing at the round of 32 to eventual finalists Braga.
 In later years, they reached the UEFA Europa League group stages twice more, in the 2015–16 and 2020–21 seasons.

 In the 2022–23 season, while competing in the UEFA Europa Conference League, Lech reached their first ever European quarter-final where they were eliminated by Italian club Fiorentina.
-In 2025, after failing to qualify to UEFA Champions League and UEFA Europa League, they entered the 2025–26 UEFA Conference League league phase.
+In 2025, after failing to qualify to UEFA Champions League and UEFA Europa League, they entered the 2025–26 UEFA Conference League, eventually progressing to the round of 16 where they were knocked out by Ukrainian side Shakhtar Donetsk.